 Here’s a simple one: bonds expire.
 They pay out for a specific term, then they stop paying.
 Rental properties keep paying forever.

 And not only do they keep paying indefinitely, they pay more over time.
 With every year that goes by, fixed bond payments become less valuable in real purchasing power due to inflation.
-But rents rise right alongside inflation.
+But rental income and property value rise right alongside inflation.

 It’s actually your fixed mortgage payment that goes down over time in inflation-adjusted dollars!
 Then one day that mortgage payment disappears, and your rental cash flow explodes.

-OK; yes, government bonds offer stability.
-They pay the same amount every month.
-They never call you about a leaky roof or stop sending payments because they spent too much on cigarettes and Bud Light that month.
+OK—yes, government bonds offer stability compared to index funds, individual stocks, and even rental property.
+Bonds pay the same amount every month.
+They never call you (or hopefully your property manager) about a leaky roof or stop sending payments because they spent too much on cigarettes and Bud Light that month.

 But at what cost in returns?

-Equities are liquid.
-You can buy and sell at a moment’s notice.
-Real estate isn’t quite so easy to get in and out of.
+Real estate is illiquid compared to equities.
+You can buy and sell mutual funds, ETFs, etc. at a moment’s notice.
+Investment property isn’t quite so easy to get in and out of.

-It’s much easier to diversify with stocks as well.
+It’s much easier to diversify your investment portfolio with stocks, as well.
 You can spread $500 across thousands of companies, in every region of the world, in every industry, at every market cap.
 You’d be lucky to get away with only putting down $5,000 on a single rental property!

-Residential rental properties offer excellent returns with low volatility.
+Residential real estate offers excellent returns with low volatility and huge tax advantages.
 I love rental properties.
 But that doesn’t mean there’s no place for equities in your portfolio.

-If you invest well, rental income will start performing for you immediately.
+If you invest well, rental real estate will start performing for you immediately.
 Equities will take longer; the stocks you buy today won’t produce significant income for you until 10, 20, 30 years from now.
-But they’ll grow in value for you at prodigious rates.
+But the long-term returns will grow in value for you at prodigious rates.

-Build a portfolio of passive income from rentals and dividends, and when your peers are still working in a decade or two, their incomes tied to GDP growth, you can offer sympathetic words.
+Build up your retirement account with passive income from rentals and dividends, and when your peers are still working in a decade or two, their incomes tied to GDP growth, you can offer sympathetic words.

 And then you can go back to playing golf and relaxing with your children, having reached financial independence.